stargazer/functional_core_imperative_shell/README.md

 The shell, on the other hand, is a thin layer around the core that:
 - Handles all side effects (database I/O, HTTP, etc)
-- Acts as a mediator between the external world and the core
+- Acts as a mediator between the external world and the core, essentially placing all I/O on the edges of our application

 ## Diagram
 The diagram below illustrates the basic idea.